 America is in the news right now.
 Police are rioting brutally against protestors who have been demonstrating against police brutality for months now.
 Black Lives Matter, but the police don’t seem to have received the message.

-Latimers film is not a narrative feature, but also isn’t quite a documentary in the traditional sense, instead choosing to tell individual stories, highlight some practices, and speak about major events in our history, and then tie them together with a Thomas King narrating the story of Coyote and the Ducks.
+Latimer’s film is not a narrative feature but also isn’t quite a documentary in the traditional sense, instead choosing to tell individual stories, highlight some practices, and speak about significant events in our history, and then tie them together with a Thomas King narrating the story of Coyote and the Ducks.

-The end result is a free-flowing feeling more than specific knowledge –though it has that too– about how it is for Indigenous peoples of Canada to exist in this country.
+The result is a free-flowing feeling more than specific knowledge –though it has that, too– about how it is for Indigenous peoples of Canada to exist in this country.

-As a result indigenous culture has a huge gap, with an ever-dwindling generation of elders still practicing their traditions, a middle generation irreparably damaged, and a young generation starting to want to reclaim their heritage and bring it into the future.
-Indigenous filmmakers, artists, and game developers are highlighted, which is great, but they are fighting to reclaim something that they never should have lost.
+As a result, indigenous culture has a huge gap, with an ever-dwindling generation of elders still practising their traditions, a middle generation irreparably damaged, and a young generation starting to want to reclaim their heritage and bring it into the future.
+Indigenous filmmakers, artists, and game developers are highlighted, which is excellent, but they are fighting to reclaim something they never should have lost.

 A later quote in the film from Thomas King reads thus: